0xSpraggins/SolStay/README.md

 # SolStay

-A mobile app built for Solana Summer Camo 2022 that uses Solana NFTs and Near Field Communication as keys for rental homes.
+A mobile app built for Solana Summer Camp 2022 that uses Solana NFTs and Near Field Communication as keys for rental homes.

 ## Repository Contents